trovu/trovu/docs/shortcuts/urls.md

 ## Filling and submitting with userscripts

-If a website does not allow passing arguments via (GET) parameters, a solution can be targetting the search form, and then [[letting the fields fill by a userscript|Userscripts#fill-and-submit]].
+If a website does not allow passing arguments via (GET) parameters, a solution can be targetting the search form, and then [letting the fields fill by a userscript](userscripts.md#fill-and-submit).